Use Case · Contractor & Vendor Compliance

 Validate, do not just collect

 Confirm policy limits match your contract minimums.
 Verify your entity is named Additional Insured (not just Certificate Holder).
 Check the endorsement form is attached.
 Re-request anything wrong.
-The "we received a COI" step is not the same as compliance.
+"We received a COI" is not the same as compliance.

 3